asael697/varstan/README.md

 #> -1.1974679 -0.2973318 -0.0104121 -0.0006024  0.2778172  1.5344517
 ```

-The posterior mean of the residual statistics of the bayesian model are:
+The posterior mean of the residual statistics of the Bayesian model are:

 ``` r
 resid = posterior_residuals(sfit)